movementlabsxyz/MIP/MIP/mip-103/README.md

 We detail this possibility in [MIP-n](mip-n/README.md).

-#### Staked Observing Attesters
+#### Staked A-Observers

 We can conceive of a class of Baker Confirmations which are not observant.
-These include cases where the Observing Attesters are themselves staked and thus can be slashed for dishonest behavior.
+These include cases where the A-Observers are themselves staked and thus can be slashed for dishonest behavior.

 We detail this possibility in [MIP-n](mip-n/README.md).